CHOOSE A SEAT HOW TO INSTALL COMMON ERRORS FREQUENT QUESTIONS THE LAW RESOURCES

 Problem: The child car seat is too loose.

-Problem: The carrying handle on an infant seat is in the wrong position.
+Problem: The child is in the wrong seat for their size.

-Protect children from the greatest risk they face: traffic crashes.
+Protect children from traffic injuries.
 You can do it!